-In the fourth quarter of 2024, in connection with the TCF VIII Distribution (as defined in Note 16 - "Related Party Transactions"), the Company cancelled the related TCF VIII standby letters of credit and funded restricted cash to be held by the indenture trustee in the amount of \$21.3 million in order to satisfy the restricted cash balance requirements equal to nine months of interest expense on the TCF VIII ABS facility.
-As of December 31, 2024, the current value of the remaining standby letters of credit for the Company's ABS facilities, as amended, is \$31.9 million.
+In the fourth quarter of 2024, in connection with the TCF VIII Distribution (as defined in Note 16 - "Related Party Transactions"), the Company cancelled the related TCF VIII standby letters of credit and funded restricted cash to be held by the indenture trustee in the amount of \$21.3 million in order to satisfy the restricted cash balance requirements equal to nine months of interest expense on the TCF VIII ABS facilities, as amended, is \$31.9 million.
 Refer to Note 16 - "Related Party Transactions" for additional details regarding the TCF VIII Distribution.